RealRug/myOS/README.md

 # myOS
-This is an experimental lightweight RTOS for embedded systems.
+This is an experimental lightweight RTOS for resource-limited embedded systems.